 It is the policy of the LMU-Harrogate PA program that all Clinical Rotation Incidents are to be handled according to specified guidelines.
-(See Appendix N for Clinical Rotation Incident Report Form).
-Clinical Rotation Incident Reports should be filed for any student-witnessed or student-caused incidents related to patient care or treatment, including errors, safety hazards, injuries, and sentinel events, even if there is no adverse patient outcome.
+(See Appendices for Clinical Rotation Incident Report Form).
+Clinical Rotation Incident Reports should be filed for any student-witnessed or student-caused incidents related to patient care or treatment, including errors, safety hazards, injuries, and sentinelevents, even if there is no adverse patient outcome.
 (The Clinical Rotation Incident Report Form is NOT to be used to report an injury to a student while on rotation.
 That injury should be reported on the LMU Injury Report Form.)
-Students should report the clinical rotation incident to the DCE immediately, then complete and sign the Appendix N Clinical Rotation Incident Report Form.
-This form should be submitted to the Program Director (Stephen.noe@Imunet.edu) within 48 hours of the occurrence of the incident.
+Students should report the clinical rotation incident to the DCE immediately, then complete and sign the Appendices Clinical Rotation Incident Report Form.
+This form should be submitted to the Program Director within 24 hours of the occurrence of the incident.